 Scientists from the Smart Urban Nature Research Center and the Soil and Ecological Laboratory of the RUDN Agrarian and Technological Institute conducted a comprehensive soil and ecological survey and took more than 80 soil samples in Zaryadye Park.
 An assessment of the physicochemical, microbiological, and ecotoxicological properties of soils made it possible to develop recommendations and a plan for the care of soils in analogous landscapes in the park.
 The surveys were carried out within the framework of the research work on the topic: “Conducting studies of soil substrates in the territory of the Zaryadye Park” (No. 202200-3-000).

-Studying urban soils and green infrastructure: the fourth 3MUGIS-2020 summer school took place online
+Studying urban soils and green infrastructure: the sixth 3MUGIS-2022 summer school took place in Moscow

 In July 18—22, 2022, the 6th International Summer School 3MUGIS (Monitoring, Modeling and Managing Urban Soils and Green Infrastructure) was held within the Department of Landscape Design and Sustainable Ecosystems of the RUDN University.
 The school was organized with the support of the Russian Science Foundation and under the umbrella of the International Union of Soil Scientists and the Institute of Urban Soils of New York in collaboration with universities, scientific organizations and research groups from around the world.
 The partners of the school were Brooklyn College (USA), Kola Science Center of the Russian Academy of Sciences, Southern Federal University and many others.
 All the organizers and partners of 3MUGIS are united by the desire to exchange knowledge, ideas and experience at the international level.

 Russia is a white spot on the tea bag index map: an approach to extend the network of global soil decomposition monitoring